Project activities | Itinerary | Price | TRIP REVIEWS | Trip Reports | safety

 - Although we do our very best to adhere to the itinerary above, it is subject to change for reasons beyond our control, including changes in the local project needs, weather, and terrain conditions.

-US$4,175 for 12 days; plus $120 for single room accommodation for 1 night in hotel, if requested and available.
-(Note re lodging: All lodging in the park is shared lodging.
-The only single accommodation is in the hotel in Puerto Natales on the first night)
+US$4,175 for 11 days; plus $160 for single room accommodation for the nights in hotel, if requested and available.
+(Note: All lodging in the park is shared lodging.
+The single accommodations are in the hotel in Puerto Natales on the first and last nights)

 Note: Your trip expense may be tax-deductible.
 Please see our Frequently Asked Questions page and consult your tax advisor for details.)